 Evidence-based.
 Community-built.

 ourACPS.org is built by families, teachers, and staff across Albemarle County.
 The evidence is in The Case.
-The board's email addresses are in Take Action.
+The drafted emails and the board's addresses are in Take Action.

 Who this affects